 Place flour, sugar, lemon zest and soft butter in a kitchen robot with blade attachment and blend until you get a sand-like texture.
 Otherwise grate cold butter on a grater with wide holes and incorporate it with your hands into the flour mix.

-Add the egg and work briefly until all the ingredients are combined.
-Wrap in plastic wrap, or if you try to save the World from the futile plastic, place it in a small container with a lid, and place the pastry in the refrigerator for a minimum of half an hour.
-I put my for 3 hours.
+Add egg and work briefly until all the ingredients are combined.
+Wrap in plastic wrap, or if you try to save the Earth from the futile plastic, place it in a small container with a lid, and place the pastry in the refrigerator for a minimum of half an hour.
+I let it rest for 3 hours.

 Instructions for lemon pastry cream perfect for baking

-Heat milk over low heat with lemon peel.
-Remove the white part from the peel otherwise the cream will be bitter.
+Heat milk together with lemon peel over low heat.
+Remove the white part from the peel otherwise the cream will become bitter.

 Once the milk is hot, turn off the heat and leave to infuse for at least half an hour.